Catalysts for Change: Meet the Life Sciences Regulator of the Future | Deloitte US has been saved

-By Kevin Brault, principal, Deloitte Risk and Financial Advisory, and Federal Health Sector leader, Deloitte & Touche LLP
+By Kevin Brault, Federal Health Care Sector leader, Deloitte & Touche LLP

 As technology continues to drive the health sector further ahead, regulators—particularly in life sciences—might need to become more agile so they can foster innovation while continuing to ensure product effectiveness and consumer safety.
 Regulatory bodies have historically issued rules and required industries to abide by them.
 But the future of health is being largely dictated by software.
 Software is used to create drugs, build medical devices, and enable virtual care.
 Software, in the form of machine-learning algorithms, is also showing promise in its ability to diagnose disease.
 Given that software is typically in a constant state of change, it can be difficult to regulate using traditional strategies.

 Consider this: In the late 1800s, so-called red-flag regulations in the US and United Kingdom were developed to protect pedestrians, livestock, and horse-drawn carriages from a new innovation—the automobile.
 One rule for early automobiles required three operators inside the vehicle and a fourth person to walk in front of it (waving a red flag) as it sputtered along.1 Such regulations likely did little to protect the public and might have hindered advances in the development of automobiles.2 Regulators of the future should balance their historic role of protecting citizens with their ability to advance innovation in new technologies and businesses.

 In a paper published last year, my colleague Bill Eggers explored the principals for regulating emerging technologies.
 He explained that regulatory leaders are faced with a key challenge: How do you protect citizens, ensure fair markets, and enforce regulations while allowing new technologies and businesses to flourish?